cbinding/rematch2/ATRIUM_T4_1_2_IE_results_viewer.md

 * **label** - the 'type' of concept identified.
 This usually equates to the originating vocabulary of the concept e.g. FISH_OBJECT (concept from FISH Archaeological Objects thesaurus), FISH_MONUMENT (concept from FISH Thesaurus of Monument Types), PERIOD (concept from PeriodO gazetteer).
 * **count** - overall number of instances of the concept identified in the original document text.
 * **sec_score** - the overall sum of *section scores* for the concept.
 Concepts may occur with the title, abstract or body of the document.
 You can adjust the score contribution for each of these by changing the `title score`, `abstract score` or `body score` sliders respectively.
-* **sig_score** - the overall sum of *significance scores* (the concept being close to a 'significance' indicator in the text).
+* **sig_score** - the overall sum of *significance scores* (the concept being in close proximity to a 'significance' indicator in the text).
 You can adjust the score contribution using the `significance score` slider.
 * **score** - the overall score for the concept (calculated as **sec_score** + **sig_score**)